Friday, February 6, 2026

 It has been described as feelings of sadness, confusion, agitation, and restlessness.
 Also, edginess and creepy-crawly skin sensations.
 Actress and singer Liza Minnelli, who has a history of depression and trauma, described it as “getting the afternoon willies.”
 All these varied symptoms describe a late-day phenomenon called sundowning.
 According to the Mayo Clinic, “sundowning syndrome” occurs in late afternoon and continues into the evening, a pattern of behaviors triggered by fading sun as day transitions into night (2026).

 Although I thoroughly scanned the peer-reviewed literature for studies related to sundowning and depression, the overwhelming body of research focused on dementia patients.
-Therefore, I conclude that these non-pharmacological approaches can be applied to everyone experiencing sundowning.
+Therefore, I conclude that harmless non-pharmacological approaches can be applied to everyone experiencing sundowning.
 Music to the rescue!
 Musical approaches for addressing sundowning symptoms have been studied extensively as they relate to older adults with moderate to severe dementia.
 An anecdotal study found that exposure to six-minute nature slide shows combined with music alleviated sundowning symptoms in ten individuals who were assessed before and after exposure.
 Although the study had a small number of participants, it is noteworthy that all ten individuals experienced improvement (2021).

 How to treat sundowning presents a twofold conundrum.
 First, it is not a disease but rather, a syndrome without cause or treatment.
-Second, the medical community is not in agreement with how to treat it and alleviate symptoms.
+Second, the medical community is not in agreement on how to treat it and alleviate symptoms.
 Therefore, practitioners have developed a number of effective non-pharmacological interventions including light therapy and environmental modifications.
 A research study conducted by Lineweaver et al. (2022) at Butler University included 101 participants residing in fifteen long-term care facilities.
 For eight months, the residents with sundowning symptoms listened to personalized playlists from their younger years.
 They recorded their sundowning symptoms before and after exposure to their music.
 The results showed that while listening to their music, they experienced less “confusion, disengagement, unresponsiveness, and restlessness” (p.
 1040).

 Musical approaches are highly effective, according to several recent studies, especially a form of music reminiscence.
 This approach is effective for alleviating sundowning by listening to music from the era when they were younger.
 Boomers listen to the Beatles, Motown, Rolling Stones, or Beach Boys, for example.
 Gen X might choose Michael Jackson, Madonna, a-Ha, or Nirvana.
 A former client of mine who experienced sundowning started preparing dinner to alleviate his symptoms.
 Another client went for a late afternoon walk with his dogs to take his mind off sundowning.